Swimming at the 2024 Summer Olympics – Men's 1500-metre freestyle

 The men's 1500 metre freestyle event at the 2024 Summer Olympics was held from 3 to 4 August 2024 at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.

 The US' Bobby Finke was considered the most likely to win the event, with other medal contenders including Ireland's Daniel Wiffen, Italy's Gregorio Paltrinieri, Australia's Samuel Short, Ukraine's Mykhailo Romanchuk and Germany's Florian Wellbrock.
 Romanchuk withdrew from the event due to illness.

-In the final, Finke led from beginning to end to win with a new world record of 14:30.67.
+In the final, Finke led from beginning to end to win with a new world record of 14:30.67 for the only US men's swimming gold at these games.
 Paltrinieri swam a time of 14:34.55 for silver, and Wiffen won bronze with a time of 14:39.63.
-Also in the final, Dávid Betlehem beat lowered Hungary's national record from the 14:45.59 he achieved in the heats to 14:40.91, Turkey's Kuzey Tunçelli swam 14:41.22 to break the world junior record and his country's national record, and David Aubry beat and lowered France's national record to 14:44.66.
+Also in the final, Dávid Betlehem lowered Hungary's national record from the 14:45.59 he achieved in the heats to 14:40.91, Turkey's Kuzey Tunçelli swam 14:41.22 to break the world junior record and his country's national record, and David Aubry lowered France's national record to 14:44.66.

 Background

 The US' Bobby Finke won the event at the previous Olympics, won silver at the 2023 World Championships and had the fastest qualification time of 14:31.59.
 Tunisian Ahmed Hafnaoui, the 2023 Championships winner, withdrew from the Olympics due to an undisclosed injury.

-Ireland's Daniel Wiffen won the event at the 2024 World Championships in Finke's absence with the second fastest qualifying time of 14:34:07.
+Ireland's Daniel Wiffen won the event at the 2024 World Championships in Finke's absence with the second fastest qualifying time of 14:34.07.
 (Note: Several top swimmers chose not to attend the 2024 Championships to instead focus on their Olympic preparation.)
 Italy's Gregorio Paltrinieri won the event at the 2022 World Championships, but withdrew from it at the 2023 Championships due to what SwimSwam called "physical problems".
-Other medal contenders included Australia's 2023 World Championships bronze medallist Samuel Short, defending Olympic silver medallist Mykhailo Romanchuk from Ukraine, and defending Olympic silver medallist Florian Wellbrock from Germany.
+Other medal contenders included Australia's 2023 World Championships bronze medallist Samuel Short, defending Olympic silver medallist Mykhailo Romanchuk from Ukraine, and defending Olympic bronze medallist Florian Wellbrock from Germany.

 Both SwimSwam and Swimming World predicted Finke would win gold and Wiffen would win silver.
 Swimming World predicted Short would win bronze, while SwimSwam predicted Paltrinieri would take it.

 Prior to the event, the world and Olympic records were 14:31.02, set by Sun Yang of China in 2012.

 The event was held at Paris La Défense Arena, which was converted to a swimming pool for the swimming events.